Welcome to otherPriorities

 otherPriorities.com was supposed to become a site for texts and think pieces, written exchange and debate on Africa, the West, and the Rest of the World.
 It didn’t work.

-I will now use it to offer short stories in which I pursue the origins of humanity and explore what has since gone differently in Africa and the West.
-The stories are based on facts, occurrences, and images from the media and science as well as my personal and professional life as a Swiss diplomat in Africa.
+Since 2021, I have used it to offer short stories in which I pursue the coming-into-being of humanity.
+I explore the human condition and how the way of life differs in Africa and the West.
+My account is based on facts, occurrences, and images from the media and science, as well as my personal and professional life as a Swiss diplomat in Africa.

-I invite you to follow the evolving story.
-And a notice to the reader: All of this is eclectic, anecdotal, and apodictic.
+But I have many more stories to tell, and my writing continues.
+You can follow the sequel here.
+And I repeat my notice to the reader: All of this remains eclectic, anecdotal, and regressive.

 Dominik Langenbacher